VaishnaviReddy4/DES_Encryption_File-System/README.md

 *	Finally, the LPT and RPT are rejoined, and a Final Permutation (FP) is performed on the newly combined block.
 *	The result of this process produces the desired 64-bit ciphertext.

+#### DES Modes of Operation

+* Electronic Codebook (ECB).
+Each 64-bit block is encrypted and decrypted independently
+* Cipher Block Chaining (CBC).
+Each 64-bit block depends on the previous one and uses an Initialization Vector (IV)
+*	Cipher Feedback (CFB).
+The preceding ciphertext becomes the input for the encryption algorithm, producing pseudorandom output, which in turn is XORed with plaintext, building the next ciphertext unit
+*	Output Feedback (OFB).
+Much like CFB, except that the encryption algorithm input is the output from the preceding DES
+*	Counter (CTR).
+Each plaintext block is XORed with an encrypted counter.
+The counter is then incremented for each subsequent block